gcalvo/NumericalMethods/README.md

 # NumericalMethods

-A numerical libreary written in python
+A numerical library written in python